reemSameh21/object-detection-and-image-captioning/README.md

 - A descriptive caption for the image is generated using the pre-trained `nlpconnect/vit-gpt2-image-captioning` model.
 - The caption is displayed below the detected objects.

+### Multilingual Captioning
+- You can select your preferred language for the image caption from the available language options (e.g., English, Spanish, French, etc.).
+- The caption will be translated automatically using Hugging Face's translation models and displayed in the selected language.

+### Text-to-Speech (TTS)
+- After the caption is generated, you can listen to it in the selected language using the **text-to-speech (TTS)** feature.
+- The app uses Google Text-to-Speech (gTTS) to convert the caption into speech and play it back to you.

 ---

 ## Real-Time Image Capture